opencog/link-grammar/link-grammar/dict-atomese/README.md

 This is meant to work with dictionaries created by the code located in the [OpenCog learn repo](https://github.com/opencog/learn).

-**Version 0.8.0** -- The basic code has been laid down.
+**Version 0.9.0** -- All basic features have been implemented.
-The cost predicate needs to be configurable.
+All known bugs have been fixed.
 A better demo dict needs to be prepared.

 Building